ismaelpessa/PyMUSE/Demo.rst

 Multi Unit Spectroscopic Explorer (MUSE) is a panoramic integral-field spectrograph composed of 24 identical IFU modules.
 It has a field of view of ~1'x1' spatially sampled at 0.2" per pixel.
 This implies ~90000 spectra obtained in a single exposure.
-We introduce here PyMUSE, which is a Python package designed to help the users in the task of perform a complete analysis to these giants datasets.
+We introduce here PyMUSE, which is a Python package designed to help the users in the task of perform a complete analysis to these big datasets.

 PyMUSE provides a set of potentially useful tools focused on versatility at the moment of extracting a spectrum or creating an image.